cosmoscout/csp-rings/README.md

 # Rings for CosmoScout VR

 A CosmoScout VR plugin which can draw simple rings around celestial bodies.
+The rings can be configured with a inner and a outer radius and a texture.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration